 Alvaro Magdaleno de Benito

-Álvaro completed his MSc in Physics of Condensed Matter and Biological Systems at UAM.
+Álvaro recently completed his PhD at PhoND, titled Perovskite Nanomaterials: Transport studies and Devices.
+He holds an MSc in Physics of Condensed Matter and Biological Systems from UAM.
 For his Master thesis, he developed a biosensor platform based on plasmonic effects in the Microelectronics lab of the Applied Physics Department at UAM.

 Since summer 2018, Alvaro is working at PhoND on the photonic structuring of colloidal quantum-dot assemblies.
 He joined our lab as part of the Comunidad de Madrid Atraccion de Talento program.

-Ana Herranz de la Cruz - '20, TFG @ UAM (continuing at UAM)
+Ana Herranz de la Cruz - '20, TFG @ UAM (continued at UAM)

-Maria Lopez Santonja -'20, TFG @ UAM (continuing at UAM)
+Maria Lopez Santonja -'20, TFG @ UAM (continued at UAM)

-Daan Verburg - '20, Erasmus @ UAM (continuing at The Hague University of Applied Sciences)
+Daan Verburg - '20, Erasmus @ UAM (now studying at Delft University of Technology)

-Sanne Walraven - '19, Erasmus @ UAM (continuing at The Hague University of Applied Sciences)
+Sanne Walraven - '19, Erasmus @ UAM (continued at The Hague University of Applied Sciences)

-Eva De Leo - '18, PhD student @ ETH (now Postdoc at ETH)
+Eva De Leo - '18, PhD @ ETH (now Scientist at Polariton Technologies)

-Claudia Valkenier - '18, Erasmus student @ UAM (continuing at The Hague University of Applied Sciences)
+Claudia Valkenier - '18, Erasmus @ UAM (now studying at University of Amsterdam)

 Alexander Hernandez Oendra - '18, MSc @ ETH (now PhD student at ETH)